 Only ingredient is Natural Bentonite Green Clay.
 Can be used as a mask for your face, feet, hands, or hair.
 Mixes with water to deep-clean the skin and bring acne to the surface.
 Many swear by its acne-treating properties.

-Do test a patch of skin before a full application – some buyers complain of skin irritation.
+Users should test a patch of skin before full application—some buyers complain of skin irritation.